-There was chaos at Gatwick and Heathrow airports when passengers were told that British Airways had cancelled all its flights out of London after its computer system crashed.
+There was chaos at Gatwick and Heathrow airports just recently.
+British Airways had cancelled all its flights out of London after its computer system crashed.

-Thousands of passengers were left in the lurch, with the situation made worst by the fact that it was one of the busiest weekends of the year.
+Apparently, thousands of passengers were waiting endlessly in the lurch.
+The situation became worse by the fact that it was one of the busiest weekends of the year.

 Passengers were not given enough information and many were even unable to retrieve their luggage.
-Following all the explanations given by the airline later, there seems to be no concrete excuse for such a major breakdown.
+They managed to follow all the explanations given by the airline later.
+However, there seems to be no concrete excuse for such a major breakdown.

-The airline said there was no cyber-attack on their system and they eventually narrowed it down to a power supply issue.
-Many questions were posed, a pertinent one being, what kind of back-up systems did such a prominent airline like British Airways have in place and why they had underestimated such a threat.
+The airline said there are no cyber-attacks on their system and they eventually narrowed it down to a power supply issue.
+Many questions arose, a pertinent one being, what kind of back-up systems did such a prominent airline like British Airways have in place and why they had underestimated such a threat.

 The airline’s trade union pointed fingers at the airline’s decision to axe and outsource British IT jobs over the past 12 months.
 Perhaps this was due to certain cost-cutting measures initiated by the airlines to compete with other low-cost carriers.